 Today, I’m going to share with you a little more in depth about an obstacle I’m facing that is more challenging than changing sprinkler heads.
 It’s an obstacle that has been steadily crimping my pleasure for several years now, and one that I think many of you can relate to:

-Something ordinary and un-interesting cut off those pleasures well before their time: aging.
+Something ordinary and un-interesting blocked those pleasures well before their time: aging.
 In this aging body, they’ve labeled it many things: fibromyalgia (which I called the boogie monster in this article), arthritis, bone spurs, bulging discs and even a non-bony union of the subtalar joint.
 (Geez!)
-Whatever they’ve called it, it’s been one thing after another, and it’s always left me with a choice between:
+Whatever they’ve called it, it’s been one thing after another, and it’s left me with a choice between:

 getting to do the active things I love or

 feeling good enough to function in daily responsibilities.

 I fought it for a while.
 When my right shoulder hurt all the time, I taught my left arm to swing the racket.
 Then my left shoulder hurt.
 With both shoulders, a hip, low back and ankle hurting, I finally left the tennis court.

 Eventually, even less strenuous activities like ballroom dance, yoga, biking, walking and gardening produced more pain than pleasure.